ddbj/www/_dra/submission-e.md

 Regarding how to cite the accession numbers, see "[FAQ: Which accession numbers should be cited in publication?](/faq/en/cite-accession-e.html)".

 ## Data release {#data-release}

+Please see [DDBJ and SRA Data Processing](/data-processing-e.html) for data processing and status.

 The DRA submission is released according to our [data release policy](/policies-e.html#data-release).
 Please see "FAQ: [How are linked BioProject/BioSample/sequence data released?](/faq/en/bp-bs-seq-release-e.html)" regarding how linked data are released.